SomeshSunariwal/Flight_Controller_KK_2.1.5_Using_Raspberry_pi3/README.md

 In this type of controlling your raspberry pi generate a signal which is similer to the Radio Transmitter and feed the signal to the Flight Controller which is similer to the reciver.

 ![](images/1.jpg)

+Basically Flight Controller work on the PWM signal which is feed by the raspberry pi 3. set the pins according to your configuration and connect them to the Flight Controller
+### ALE
+### ELE
+### THR
+### RUD